Difegue/LANraragi/tools/Documentation/basic-operations/first-steps.md

 You can add archives to the application by either copying them to the content folder, or using the built-in uploader tool.
 They'll be automatically indexed and added to the database.
-Plugins will also be ran automatically to try and fetch metadata for them, if you enabled Auto-Tagging previously.
+Plugins will also be ran automatically to try and fetch metadata for them, if you enabled **Auto-Plugin** previously.

 You can also **queue downloads** by giving URLs to the server in the uploader tool, which will then be downloaded to your content folder seamlessly.
 See the link below for more details.